KittyGiraudel/site/_posts/2020-12-02-a11y-advent-evaluating-accessibility.md

 Generally speaking, reaching a conformance level of A is the strict minimum and required by law, and it is usually encouraged to go for AA.
 Now, it is not always possible to reach AAA on all success criteria depending on the site, so it’s a nice objective to aim for but shouldn’t be the end goal.

 What is important to remember is that even beyond strict specification conformance, there are still a lot of things that can be done to improve accessibility.
-As we’ve seen yesterday, this is a broad—almost endless topic—so it should never considered _done_ per se and can be actively worked on at all time.
+As we’ve seen yesterday, this is a broad — almost endless topic — so it should never considered _done_ per se and can be actively worked on at all time.

 <p class="Info">Interestingly enough, <a href="https://www.w3.org/TR/mobile-accessibility-mapping/">the WCAG also apply to mobile interfaces</a>.
 There is no other significant body of work covering mobile accessibility, so the WCAG can and should be followed (when applicable) for mobile applications, even though they are not written for web technologies.</p>